- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 16 Minutes

-There is no reliable fixed percentage for native hair shock loss after hair transplant that applies to every person.
+There is no reliable fixed percentage for native shock loss timing and pattern after surgery that applies to every person.
 I cannot responsibly tell you it is 20 percent, 50 percent, or any single number.
 The more useful answer is timing and pattern.
 If native shock loss happens, it often appears within the first 2 to 8 weeks.
 Many temporary cases begin improving after month 3, and no improvement by month 6 deserves a proper surgeon review.

 The desire for a cleaner number is understandable.
 At week 4 or month 2, uncertainty can make every shed hair feel important.
 But the amount of native shock loss depends on the strength of the native hair before surgery, the amount of miniaturization, surgical trauma, recipient area density, inflammation, and the quality of planning.